Cultural Diversity Immersion Workshop Series (CDI)

 - How do I use my digital badge?

-- Who is allowed to register and participate in CDI workshops?
+- Who can register and participate in CDI workshops?